eficode-academy/terraform-fundamentals/06-Applying-Modules-and-workspaces-in-Terraform.md

 Learning Goals
 --------------

-This module provides an opportunity to master the use of Terraform modules and workspaces by creating a scalable and repeatable infrastructure with virtual machines (VMs) in Azure.
+This module provides an opportunity to master the use of Terraform modules by creating a scalable and repeatable infrastructure with virtual machines (VMs) in Azure.

 Learn how to deploy VMs based on YAML configurations, emphasizing the flexibility and reusability of Terraform modules.

 Objectives
 ----------